PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 8. We can see that the output of the Dataverse connector action is a table, and we need to define a variable to hold the table data.
 For this we will
    1. Select the right arrow against the value field and
-   2. **Click on** **Create a new variable** and name it as varSalesTable.
+   2. **Click on** **Create a new variable** and name it as *varSalesTable*.

    ![Create Variable](\images\13_CopilotLlama\22.png)

-9. The output of the Dataverse Table Connector(varSalesTable) will contain lots of system columns as well .
+9. The output of the Dataverse Table Connector(*varSalesTable*) will contain lots of system columns as well .
 We will need to format the table to filter and ensure only the needed columns are present.
-To do this let’s initialize a variable to hold the new filtered output of the Dataverse connector.
+To do this let’s initialize a variable(*varSalesDetails*) to hold the new filtered output of the Dataverse connector.

     ![Initialize Variable](\images\13_CopilotLlama\39.png)